RaymondFallon/raywidg/README.md

 ```
     $ rails server
 ```
-Then navigate to localhost:3000 to use the app
+Then navigate your broswer to localhost:3000 to use the app

 ## Testing